 While the size of a business certainly doesn’t measure success, it’s useful to know who the big players are in this game.

-This simple chart doesn’t take into account PPC or social media referral traffic but it provides useful insight into the brands that dominate this space.
+This simple chart doesn’t take into account PPC or social media referral traffic but it provides useful insight into the brands that dominate the travel industry.

-How Much can Bloggers Actually Make with Travel Affiliate Programs?
+How Much can Bloggers Actually Make through Travel Affiliate Programs?

-Some more examples of small affiliate sites generating passive income.
-These sites were still under auction at the time of writing:
+Some more examples of small affiliate sites generating passive income:

 “The Constant Rambler“ is a travel blog that posts reviews, animal travel tips and road trip plans.
 It generates 27,000 hits a month (with a large portion coming from organic SEO) and primarily makes money from display ads and affiliate sales.

 Notice that the second website attracts way more visitors but still makes less money?

 This could be due to lack of money-producing content or conversion optimisation on the blog.

 Or perhaps they’re promoting products with low commission payouts from low-quality affiliate networks such as Clickbank.

 These examples demonstrate that you don’t need a crazy amount of traffic to generate revenue.